omrilotan/do/README.md

 Doing things with kids can take longer: Popping out for groceries; Walking to your local park; Switching buses on the way to the zoo.
 Make these precious moments fun!

 Here are some fun things to do while you're at it.
 Draw a [random, easy activity](https://doowat.net/en/).
 Save your favourites.

+Feel free to contribute!
+[Make a suggestion](https://github.com/omrilotan/doowat/issues/new?template=susuggestion.md) - I will be grateful 🤩.